mrvi0/conf-watch/README.md

 **Q: What's the difference between web and web-daemon?**
 A: `confwatch web` starts a one-time server, while `confwatch web-daemon` runs a persistent daemon that remembers its configuration and can be managed like a system service.

+**Q: How do I enable autocompletion?**
+A: Autocompletion is installed automatically.
+If it's not working, run `confwatch completion --install` and restart your shell.

 **Q: How do I develop or contribute?**
 A: See [Development](#development) below.